The Stargold Chronicles

 To protect the stargold Tin and Comfrey face impossible tasks, each stranger than the last.
 And every creature they meet on their extraordinary journey, from the tiniest ant to the grizzliest witch, has a crucial role to play in saving the land they love.

-A timeless adventure filled with wonder, this is the first book in the magical Stargold Chronicles.
+A timeless adventure filled with wonder and a crucial environmental message, this is the first book in the magical Stargold Chronicles.

 “An epic quest in a beautiful, troubled world”